aroharia/GroupMe-Chat-Data-Analysis/README.md

 `analyze.py` allows you to take the JSON file created by `fetch.py` and display multiple stats.

 ## Statistics Displayed
-1) Any messages with a specified number of likes
+1) Message count by member

-2) Message count by member
+2) Message count by month

-3) Like count by member
+3) Message count by time of day

-4) Like/post ratio by member
+4) Like count by member

-5) Message count by month
+5) Like to post ratio by member

-6) Message count by time of day
+6) Any messages with a specified number of likes

 7) Any messages that contain a specified word.